Patricia-Sigei/Patricia-Sigei/README.md

 # 👋 Hello, I'm Patricia Sigei

-I'm a full-stack software engineering student with a passion for building creative, efficient, and meaningful tech solutions.
+I'm a full-stack software engineer with a passion for building creative, efficient, and meaningful tech solutions.
 Currently, I'm exploring the world of **JAVA** and back-end development.

 ## 👩‍💻 About Me